Nursing home: United Kingdom

+21st century

+In 2002, nursing homes became known as care homes with nursing, and residential homes became known as care homes.
+The difference being the level of care both of these offer.
+Care homes with nursing are the typical nursing homes in the United States offering medical care and support 7 days a week, and 24 hours a day.
+While residential homes help provide the resident with personal care, but they also push them to keep being independent with what they can.

 As of April 2009, the lower capital limit is £13,500.
 At this level, all income from pensions, savings, benefits and other sources, except a "personal expenses allowance" (currently £21.90), goes towards paying the care home fees.
 The local council pays the remaining contribution provided the room occupied is not more expensive than the local council's normal rate.

 The NHS has full responsibility for funding the whole placement if the resident is in a care home with nursing that meets the criteria for NHS continuing Health Care.
 This is identified by a multidisciplinary assessment process.

-In May 2010, a coalition government announced the formation of an independent commission on the funding of long-term care, which was due to report within a 12-month time frame on the financing of care for an ageing population.
-It delivered its recommendations on Monday 4 July 2011.
-The Care Quality Commission have themselves implemented a re-registration process, completed in October 2010, which will result in a new form of regulation being outlined in April 2011.
+In May 2010, a coalition government announced the formation of an independent commission on the funding of long-term care, to look into how to pay for long term care for the elderly.
+The group delivered its recommendations on Monday 4 July 2011.
+While Care Quality Commission implemented a re-registration process, completed in October 2010, which will result in a new form of regulation being outlined in April 2011.

-In 2020 it emerged that some UK care home residents had blanket Do Not Attempt Resuscitation (DNACPR) orders applied during the COVID-19 pandemic.
+In 2020, it emerged that some UK care home residents had blanket Do Not Attempt Resuscitation (DNACPR) orders applied during the COVID-19 pandemic.
 These decisions were made without discussion with the patients involved, and the practice is being investigated by the Care Quality Commission.
+These decisions were taken during COVID-19 when people did not want extreme measures taken if they flat lines or stopped breathing.
+In order to be able to implement this into their care, it had to be spoken to a healthcare professional.

+As of 2025, care homes in the United Kingdom are going through a supply and demand wave.
+There is an average of 17,000 care homes opened to the elderly, but even then the level of demand for a space in these homes is not good compared to their supply.
+There is an estimate that in the next 10 years the United Kingdom will have to develop around 144,000 care home beds to be able to keep up with their demand.